martindevans/SupersonicSound/README.md

 This library itself is MIT licensed, see the LICENSE.md file for more details.

+## Compatibility

+SupersonicSound is currently built with compatibility for FMOD **`1.10.08`** (latest as of August 28th 2018).

+Upgrading or downgrading to other versions is relatively easy - just drag in the new C# wrapper and a new set of binaries (shipped with FMOD API).
+Methods which have been removed in FMOD will trigger a compile error as SupersonicSound tries to reference the now non-existant methods.
+New methods can be added on an as-needed basis (PRs much appreciated).
+The unit tests in the project will check all of the Enums in SupersonicSound to ensure they have equivalent values to the underlying FMOD enums.

 ## Installation Instructions

 The easiest way to get started using SupersonicSound is to use the [nuget package](https://www.nuget.org/packages/SupersonicSound/).
 Run: